zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 [APZ 4.1] (#apz4 .1) {#apz4 .1 .ref .apz} If the fields are gold or plaths
 Alketha, Veektha, Munkeetha, Maketha, Sent, Wheat field, Thalaketha etc.
 A field.
 These are the gardening fortages of the garden gardening monasteries.
-“Bile” tells the yellowers.
+"Bile" tells the yellowers.

-[APZ 4.2] (#apz4 .2) {#apz4 .2 .ref .apz} "Cattle “Cattle”
+[APZ 4.2] (#apz4 .2) {#apz4 .2 .ref .apz} "Cattle "Cattle"
 By means of cattle saw.
-“Assa” saw horseshoe fellow beasts.
-“Daza” are four slave ones.
+"Assa" saw horseshoe fellow beasts.
+"Daza" are four slave ones.
 Inside the slave born in wealth (the busted slave, Whether the slave who came to the third or slave is unwillingly or the slave who came to the slave Mohui.